-Inspired by films and iconic images, photographer Thibaut Buccellato took to the open road on a trip across the Wild West of the United States.
+Inspired by films and iconic images, photographer Thibaut Buccellato took to the open road on a trip across the wonderful and wild western portion of the United States.
 Along the way, he experienced much of what California and the nearby states have to offer.

 Here are 11 of the best spots in the western part of the U.S. — and why each should be added to your road trip itinerary.